 CT movie theaters push back against start time bill

-During a General Law Committee hearing Wednesday, some movie theater representatives in Connecticut spoke out against a proposed bill.
+Some movie theater representatives in Connecticut spoke out against a proposed bill during a General Law Committee hearing Wednesday.
 The bill, proposed by Senate President Pro Tempore Martin Looney (D-New Haven), would require the theaters to tell customers what time a movie will actually start after ads and trailers.

-Theater operators said they’re worried about their businesses if the bill passes.
+Theater operators said they’re worried for their businesses if the bill gets passed.

 Murdoch said the bill would be costly, confusing, and impractical.
-He said moviegoers are used to knowing their movie doesn’t start exactly at the posted time.
+He said movie goers already know their movie isn’t going to start exactly at the posted time, and they’re used to that.

 State Representative Roland Lemar (D-New Haven) said the wait times before movies are inconvenient for customers.

-“You're relying on a revenue stream that relies on me sitting there for 25 minutes longer than I thought I had to, and there's gotta be some level of understanding why that might be frustrating to a whole constituency,” Lemar said.
+“You're relying on a revenue stream that relies on me sitting there for 25 minutes longer than I thought I had to, and there's gotta be some level of understanding why that might be frustrating to a whole constituency,” said Lemar.

 Murdoch said the theaters do not get paid by studios to play trailers.

-However, some committee members disagree.
+But some members of the committee disagree.
 Senator John Kissel (R-Enfield) said there are more important issues.

 “What is the government doing getting its nose in this business?
 You guys are struggling.
-We're gonna wake up and have even fewer theaters than we have now.
-There's a lot of serious issues coming down the road; this ain’t one of them,” Kissel said.
+We're gonna wake up and have even less theaters than we have now.
+There's a lot of serious issues coming down the road, this ain’t one of them,” said Kissel.

 Kissel said the trailers are part of the movie theater experience and add a convenient buffer for customers who may be running late or want to take their time.
 He also said he’s upset that many towns have been left with no movie theaters.